 production is not quite as strong as that found on the debut albums of Metallica and Slayer, and the master tapes possessed

-old school early 80s sound that truly fits the music.
-If the production was any clearer or more polished, the album would
+has that old school early 80s sound that truly fits the music.
+If the production was any clearer or more polished, the album

-lose a lot of its charm.
-This is one of those cases where the fact that something sounds dated actually works to the benefit
+would lose a lot of its charm.
+This is one of those cases where the fact that something sounds dated actually works to the

-of the atmosphere.
-Everything is clear enough and the mix is quite good, with the guitars driving the album forward yet taking
+benefit of the atmosphere.
+Everything is clear enough and the mix is quite good, with the guitars driving the album forward

-Metal album, one that should be in the collection of any old school Metalhead.
-It offers a different perspective on a band
+speed metal album, one that should be in the collection of any old school metalhead.
+It offers a different perspective on

-that many people consider to be somewhat 'fun' or 'comical'.
-One has to wonder just how the band would have sounded had they
+a band that many people consider to be somewhat 'fun' or 'comical'.
+One has to wonder just how the band would have sounded

-not abandoned this approach.
-Either way, this is essential for Speed / Thrash fans.
+had they not abandoned this approach.
+Either way, this is essential for speed/thrash fans.